The zen of Stafsnes – The hidden beach

 The Dalfjall peaks in Herólfsdalur.
 Stafsnes beach is hidden behind this formidable formation, where you can also spot the famous ‘Elephant Rock‘.

-There are several ways to combine this walk with one of the other beautiful walking tracks around Heimaey.
-You can do it as an extension of the Herjólfsdalur ridge track, go up Blátindur first and then to Stafsnes, or the other way around.
+There are several ways to combine this hike with one of the other beautiful walking tracks on Heimaey.
+You can do it as an extension of the Herjólfsdalur ridge track, go up to Blátindur first and then to Stafsnes, or the other way around.
 The most direct way is by going up on the zigzag path from the bottom of Herjólfsdalur.
 You can find this path on the left side when you look into the valley.

 From the bottom of Herjólfsdalur it takes about 45 minutes to an hour for the hike to Stafsnes.
 Going back might take longer, depending on your walking speed.
 The section from Stafsnes to the ridge above Herjólfsdalur is the steepest part – you’ll have to conquer at least 200 metres of sheer altitude.